pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

 # Singularity container

-The dependencies in [environment_cpu.yml](environment_cpu.yml) have been found to be volatile.
-So we have archived the dependencies of this software in a [Singularity](Singularity) container.
-After you have downloaded the models, you can use the container as follows:
+The dependencies in [environment_cpu.yml](../environment_cpu.yml) have been found to be volatile.
+So we have archived the dependencies of this software in a [Singularity](../Singularity) container.
+After you have downloaded the models, you can download and use the it as follows:

+    # download the container
     cd CNN-Diffusion-MRIBrain-Segmentation
     wget